ms/buildtogether.tech/src/methods.md

 ## Qualitative Methods

-The third set of approaches are called <span g="qualitative_method" i="qualitative methods">qualitative methods</span>, and involve close analysis of a small number of cases to tease out common patterns.
+The third set of approaches are called [% i "qualitative methods" %][% g qualitative_method %]qualitative methods[% /g %][% /i %], and involve close analysis of a small number of cases to tease out common patterns.
 Articles like [% b Sharp2016 %] do an excellent job of explaining how these methods work and what their strengths and limitations are.